-In 2019, investment activity generated a profit of DKK 40.7 bn before expenses and tax.
+In 2020, investment activity generated a profit of DKK 29.9 bn before expenses and tax.
+The losses due to the sharp falls in the financial markets during the first part of the Corona crisis were thus more than made up for in the remainder of the year.
 The result of investment activity is stated in Table B.4, and the composition of the investment return is stated in Chart B.3.